edfong/npl/README.md

 * `maximise_logreg.py` and `maximise_gmm.py` contain functions for sampling the prior pseudo-samples, initialising random restarts and maximising the weighted log likelihood.
 These functions can be edited to use NPL with different models and priors.
 * `./evaluate` contains functions for calculating log posterior predictives of the different posteriors

+## Datasets
+Download MNIST files from http://yann.lecun.com/exdb/mnist/, and place in `./samples`.
+ Download data files from UCI, Place all data files in  `./data`,

 ## Experiments
 ### __Example 3.1.1__ - Toy GMM (in `./experiments/Toy_GMM`)